-This paper examines whether firms' increase R&D personnel as one important foundation for innovation activities in response to the introduction of Universities of Applied Sciences (UASs), i.e., tertiary vocational education institutions teaching and conducting applied research.
-Firms located near a new UAS campus experience an education-driven labor supply shock in the form of UAS graduates entering the local labor markets.
-We apply a difference-in-differences model, exploiting a quasi-natural experiment in the 1990s in Switzerland, the staggered openings of these UAS campuses.
-Using repeated cross-sectional data from the Swiss Earnings Structure Survey, we measure the employment of R&D personnel in treated firms: the percentage of R&D personnel relative to total employment and the percentage of total wages paid to them.
-The education-driven labor supply shock has positive effects on both the percentage of R&D personnel and the percentage of R&D wages.
-We find that these effects are driven by both very small firms (five to nine employees) and very large ones (5,000 or more).
-Our findings suggest that a tertiary education expansion can stimulate innovation activities in affected firms by increasing the resources devoted to R&D.
+We examine whether firms increase their employment of R&D personnel in response to an expansion of tertiary education institutions, i.e., a supply shock of skilled labor.
+We use the staggered introduction of Universities of Applied Sciences (UASs) in Switzerland as a quasi-natural experiment to identify causal effects.
+Firms located near a new UAS campus experience an education-driven labor supply shock in the form of UAS graduates newly entering the local labor market.
+Using a large representative firm survey and applying a difference-in-differences model, we find that this labor supply shock has positive effects: first, on the percentage of R&D personnel relative to total employment and, second, on the percentage of total wages paid to them.
+These effects are driven by both very small firms (five to nine employees) and very large ones (5,000 or more).
+Our findings suggest that a tertiary education expansion can stimulate innovation activities by increasing the personnel resources devoted to R&D.